mnot/I-D/http-proxy-problem/draft.md

 ## Proxies Need to Communicate to Users

-There are many situations where a proxy needs to communicate with the end user through the user agent; for example, to gather network authentication credentials, communicate network policy, report that access to content has been denied, and so on.
+There are many situations where a proxy needs to communicate with the end user;
+for example, to gather network authentication credentials, communicate network policy, report that access to content has been denied, and so on.

 Currently, HTTP has poor facilities for doing so.
 The proxy authentication mechanism is extremely limited, and while there are a few status codes that are